MicrosoftDocs/minecraft-creator/creator/Documents/CavesAndCliffsEntities.md

 # Introduction to the Caves & Cliffs Entities

-The Caves & Cliffs update brings three brand new entities to Minecraft: the glow squid, the goat, and the axolotl.
+The Caves & Cliffs update brings three brand-new entities to Minecraft: the glow squid, the goat, and the axolotl.
 These new entities have some fun new behaviors that you can tweak and use to create even more customized Minecraft experiences.

 ## Glow Squid

-The glow squid is identical to the [squid](../Source/VanillaBehaviorPack/entities/axolotl.json) in its behavior, but, like its name implies, this new mob has a glowing texture.
+The glow squid is identical to the [squid](../Source/VanillaBehaviorPack/entities/axolotl.json) in its behavior, but like its name implies, this new mob has a glowing texture.
 The glow squid also drops glow ink that you can use to create glowing signs!

 ## Goat